-- Keep Calm, Reassure the child - Encourage the child to sit down in the position they find most comfortable - Assist the child to immediately take 2 puffs, (1 puff at a time) of their reliever inhaler (usually blue) - preferably through a spacer - Continue to assist the child to take 2 puffs of their reliever inhaler every 2 minutes (1 puff at a time) until symptoms improve
+- Keep Calm, Reassure the child - Encourage the child to sit down in the position they find most comfortable - Assist the child to immediately take 1 puff of their reliever inhaler (usually blue), preferably through a spacer.
+Please note that for each puff, the child should breathe in and out slowly for 5-6 breaths. - Continue to assist the child to take 1 puff of their reliever inhaler every 30 to 60 seconds (up to 10 puffs) until symptoms improve.

 (Reliever medicine is very safe)

 If there is No Immediate Improvement or signs of a Severe Attack:

-(See below: Red Box)
+(see below: Red Box)